ARDev097/Votable-Supply-Framework/README.md

 ---

+### 📑 Reports/
+This directory contains various research reports related to votable supply forecasting and Ideal votable supply calculation and forecasting.

+- **1️⃣ Step-by-Step Execution Workflow for Calculating Ideal Votable Supply (IVS) 📄**
+  Outlines the execution process for calculating IVS step by step.

+- **2️⃣ Methodology for Calculating and Predicting Ideal Votable Supply 📄**
+  Explains the approach taken to calculate and predict votable supply.

+- **3️⃣ Methodology for Predicting Future Votable Supply (FVS) 📄**
+  Details the methodology used to forecast future votable supply.

+- **4️⃣ Votable Supply Prediction Using LLM 🤖**
+  Covers the approach of using Large Language Models (LLMs) for votable supply prediction.

+- **5️⃣ Predicting Future Votable Supply: Machine Learning Approaches and Results 📊**
+  Compares multiple ML models used for prediction and presents their results.

+---

 ## 📈 Key Findings
 Our forecasting models predict votable supply trends and provide an ideal voting power distribution.
 The results contribute to governance efficiency by estimating voting power concentration and proposing a balanced distribution approach.